How do I dynamically add event and guest info to my emails (i.e. "Dear John")?

 Why use these tags?
 Make it easy on yourself!
 Design your email so that it can be used again and again, with minimal changes.

-Within the body of your email, in any text block, or the subject line of your email, you can add any of the following dynamic tags in this format: [tag].
+Within the body of your email, in any email's text element, or the subject line of your email, you can add any of the following dynamic tags in this format: [tag].
 Remember, tags are case sensitive!
 Make sure that all letters are lower case and be sure to include the brackets.

 * This feature is currently available in emails you create and send, but not automated emails from Splash (i.e. confirmation emails).